filippovarini/sharktrack/annotation-pipelines.md

 1. Open the `detections` folder ([example](./static/test-output/detections/)).
 It will have many detections named `{track_id}.jpg`
 2. Scroll through all images and locate the relative detection, which is the *thick* box
 3. If the detection is not an elasmobranch, delete the file
-4. If the detection is an elasmobranch, rename the file with the species id, **keeping the original number** (example: `1-scalloped_hammer.jpg` for detection 1)
+4. If the detection is an elasmobranch, rename the file with the species id, **keeping the original number** separated by a "-" (example: `1-scallop_hamhead.jpg`)

-    **Important:** you can use whichever species_id but make sure to keep the original `track_id` number, and separate it with a "-"
+    **Important:** you can write whichever species id but make sure to keep the original `track_id` number separated with a "-"

 <img src="./static/local-cleaning.png" width=500/>